siyarvurucu/gym-macm/README.md

 Flocking
 -----

 Agents are expected to move to a randomly selected target location (If rendered, you can click to change the target location).

-In binary reward mode, an agent is rewarded +1 if it is close to the target, within a radius.
-In linear mode, rewards are proportional with the distance.
+**Rewards:** In binary reward mode, agents are rewarded with +1 if they are closer than a predefined distance.
+In linear mode, rewards are inversely proportional with the distance between agents and their target.
 Agents are rewarded with -1 if they collide with another object.

+**Observation:**
 Each agent observe relative locations of the target and closest of the remaining agents.

+**Multiple flocks**: `targets` argument (optional) lets agents have different targets.
+E.g. `gym.make(n_agents = 6, actors = [bots.flock()]*6, targets = [0,0,1,1,2,2])` creates 3 targets associated with 2 agents each.

 ![Flock](imgs/flock.gif)

 Combat
 -----
+Soon to be updated.

 ![Alt Text](imgs/tdm_3_15.gif)

 Installation